tub-elastest/epm-adapter-ansible/docs/index.md

 **Note:** The ansible adapter is still in development and therefore provides only a limited number of use cases (considering the number of Virtual Environments supported by ansible).

-At the moment the adapter only fully supports launching OpenStack Plays.
-Here is an example of such a play:
+At the moment the adapter supports launching OpenStack and Amazon Plays with these modules: ec2, ec2_instance, ec2_subnet, os_server, os_floating_ip, os_keypair, os_network, os_subnet, os_user.
+Other modules can still be used but if they do not require authorisation.
+Here is an example of such a plays with one task, multiple tasks are supported:

 ```yaml
 - name: launch